You are here

 We love making our clothes in San Francisco with quality, American craftsmanship.
 From designing and pattern-making, to cutting, sewing, and draping, it’s all done at our in-house studio and in neighborhood workshops.
 We work like a family, putting something of ourselves into our products to ensure every design is well made with wearability and sustainability in mind.
 When you invest in your favorite pieces and live in them longer, you simplify your style, lessen your need to consume, and support your local working community: it’s a win-win-win.

 We fell in love with Edgewood Center for Children and Families many years ago.
 What started as an orphanage during the California Gold Rush has become an extraordinary organization committed to helping the most vulnerable children in our communities.
-Our Gowns that Give campaign donates 1% of our apparel sales to support Edgewood’s mission of hope.
+Our Gowns that Give campaign donates 1% of our profits to support Edgewood’s mission of hope.
 We’re incredibly inspired by what they do at Edgewood and so grateful to be able to show our support.
 We hope you will be, too.
 You can learn more here.

 Amy Kuschel grew up in western New York listening to 70’s soul, rock-n-roll, and David Bowie.
 She is a graduate of New York’s Fashion Institute of Technology, getting her start in fashion working on 7th Avenue as a ready to wear designer.
 Over the next 10 years, Amy spearheaded design for several companies in New York and California until her entrepreneurial spirit took hold.
 Her search for the perfect wedding gown inspired Amy and her new husband, Bill, to launch the Amy Kuschel collection.
 Her passion for minimalist design, love of vintage French style, and optimistic life view can be felt throughout her work.